-The group has incurred significant exploration and evaluation expenditure which has been capitalised.
+The group has capitalised exploration and evaluation expenditure.
 As the carrying value of exploration and evaluation expenditure represents a significant asset of the Group we considered it necessary to assess whether facts and circumstances exist to suggest that the carrying amount of this asset may exceed its recoverable amount.